 There are large self-insured companies.
 That means they don’t need Geico, Liberty Mutual, or car insurance to insure them.
 They provide their bonds and insurance coverage.
 A few examples are large corporations, the local and federal government, and rental companies.

-When these cars get involved in severe accidents, it is up to these companies to decide what to do with the vehicles.
-Often they send them to car auctions to recover part of the value of the vehicle.
-They can sell them as parts title, salvage title, or even clean title.
+When these cars get involved in severe accidents, it is up to these companies to decide what to do with them.
+Often they send them to car auctions to recover part of the car’s value.
+They can sell them as parts, salvage, or even clean titles.

-Often these cars have been involved in accidents, some of them severe enough to deploy the airbags.
-These cars are not only sold without a salvage title but often may be sold as a CLEAN TITLE.
+Often these cars have been involved in accidents, some severe enough to deploy the airbags.
+These cars are sold without a salvage title and often may be sold as a CLEAN TITLE.

 Liability only insurance

 Let’s say you are the owner of a Honda Civic and have already paid the car loan.
 To save money, you change the vehicle insurance from full coverage to liability only.
 One week later, you rear-end a Toyota Corolla.
 You are the one who caused the accident and was at fault.

 Your insurance company will pay for the damages to the other car, the Toyota Corolla.
 You have to pay to fix your car insurance to liability only.
 Even though the Honda Civic has considerable damage, it never gets a salvage title because the insurance company doesn’t have to worry about your car.

 You fix it yourself or find a cheap body shop to fix your Honda.
 If you had full coverage, your Honda Civic would have been declared totaled by the insurance company because it would have cost too much to fix it properly.

 Some cars have severe damage from an accident but never get issued a salvage title.
 You may be driving one of them and never know.
 Every day, cars sold at car auctions such as Manheim and Adessa can have considerable damage, yet they never get a restored title.